You have questions………we have answers

 The Civil Union Act, 2006 (Act No. 17 of 2006) allows for a civil union to be contracted under the act by a same-sex or opposite-sex couple, and they may choose to form it either as a marriage or as a civil partnership.
 Whichever name is chosen, the legal consequences of a civil union are the same as those of a marriage under the Marriage Act.
 Any reference to marriage in any law is deemed to include a civil union, and any reference to a husband, wife or spouse is deemed to include a spouse or partner in a civil union.
 Foreign couples marrying in RSA are entitled to a hand-written Unabridged Marriage Certificate upon application.
 Any Home Affairs staff member who refuses you a new ID, passport or Unabridged Marriage Certificate on the strength of a Civil Union Marriage may be directed to the following Home Affairs official: Mshiyeni Nzuza, Acting Regional Office Manager: Ethekwini Department Of Home Affairs.
 Tel: 031 308 7901.
 Cell: 073 262 8499.
 Fax: 086 568 2759.
 Email: email@example.com

 Raymond is registered under the Marriage Act - a very old-fashioned Act that does not allow for same-sex unions :-(

 I don’t want to have any references to ‘honour and obey’ etc in my ceremony.
 How can I guarantee that?

-Easy. we love it when our couples are hands-on with their ceremony.
-We give you the freedom to dictate to me and to share your vision with me. we’ll advise and help you to come up with a ceremony that reflects the two of you while keeping it classy and ensuring it flows.
+Easy.
+We love it when our couples are hands-on with their ceremony.
+We give you the freedom to dictate to us and to share your vision with us.
+We’ll advise and help you to come up with a ceremony that reflects the two of you while keeping it classy and ensuring it flows.